 - Vow to spend one day as a monk on a regular basis.

 Jains reject knowledge as transient and ineffective as a way to reach moksha, practicing only self-denial as the true pathway toward that goal.

 No services, worship or prayers.
 A memorial service is conducted to honor Mahavira.
 The "mathura" or memorial mound is the oldest building in India.
 There is a Jain temple in Calcutta (now known as Kolkata).

 Writings by different leaders include the vows and comments on them.
 There have been many disputes over the authenticity of these by followers.
 Two principal works:

 - Agamas: Precepts

-- Prakit: Special vernacular used to write Agamas.
+- Prakrit: Special vernacular used to write Agamas.
 Many do not know this language so the writings are not available to most Jains.
 The commentaries about the Agamas are written in Sanskrit:

-1,2,2,1: A wise man should remove any aversion (to control; he will be liberated in the proper time.
-Some, following wrong instruction, turn away (from control), they are dull, wrapped in delusion.
+1,2,2,1: A wise man should remove any aversion (to control); he will be liberated in the proper time.
+Some, following wrong instruction, turn away (from control).
+They are dull, wrapped in delusion.
 While they imitate the life of monks, (saying), "We shall be free from attachment," they enjoy the pleasures that offer themselves.
-Through wrong instruction (would-be) sages trouble themselves (for pleasure); thus they sink deeper and deeper in delusion, (and cannot get) to this, nor to the opposite shore.
+Through wrong instruction (would-be) sages trouble themselves (for pleasures); thus they sink deeper and deeper in delusion, (and cannot get) to this, nor to the opposite shore.
 Those who are freed (from attachment to the world and its pleasures), reach the opposite shore.
 Subduing desire by desirelessness, he does not enjoy the pleasures that offer themselves.
-Deserves, giving up the world, and ceasing to act, he knows, and sees, and has no wishes because of his discernment; he is called houseless.
+Desireless, giving up the world, and ceasing to act, he knows, and sees, and has no wishes because of his discernment; he is called houseless.